 - Turn off the heat (but leave the pot on the stove) - steam for 10 minutes

-Steam is vital in cooking the perfect sushi rice and if you remove the lid, the steam will escape.
-This will mess up the cooking time and the rice will be undercooked.
-Don't be tempted to lift the lid to check it, rely on your ears to listen for boiling and a timer to change the heat settings at the correct times.
+Steam is vital in cooking the perfect sushi rice; if you remove the lid, the steam will escape.
+This will mess up the cooking time, and the rice will be undercooked.
+Don’t be tempted to lift the lid to check it.
+Rely on your ears to listen for boiling and a timer to change the heat settings at the correct times.

 While the rice is cooking in the residual steam, make the sushi vinegar by mixing rice vinegar, sugar and salt in a small bowl.
 Mix until the sugar has dissolved.

-Sushi rice needs to be cooled quickly, for best results use a container with a large surface area.
+Sushi rice needs to be cooled quickly; use a container with a large surface area for best results.
 I recommend wooden or bamboo containers that can be dampened with water since this stops the rice from sticking to the surface.

 Once the rice has finished steaming, remove the lid and discard the kombu.

-Transfer the cooked rice to the cooling container and add the vinegar mixture while it's still warm.
+Transfer the cooked rice to the cooling container and add the vinegar mixture while still warm.

-Mix the rice thoroughly to evenly distribute the sushi vinegar, but gently so that you don't crush the grains.
+Mix the rice thoroughly to distribute the sushi vinegar evenly, but gently so you don’t crush the grains.
 While you mix the rice, fan it to help it cool down.

 Spread thinly to speed up the cooling process.

-Cover the container with a damp tea towel until it's cool enough to handle.
-The ideal temperature for making sushi is around body temperature (approx 98.6ยฐF or 37ยฐC).
-Use within 2 hours or store using the storage information below.
+Cover the container with a damp tea towel until it’s cool enough to handle.
+The ideal temperature for making sushi is around body temperature (approx 98.6°F or 37°C).
+Use it within 2 hours or store it using the storage information below.

 - Wash the rice for the best texture.
 (Wash it in a sieve, not your cooking pot!
 Washing rice in cooking pots will scratch the bottom and ruin them.)

 - Sushi rice should be cooked at a water ratio of 1:1.
-1 rice cup is equal to ยพ US cup.
+1 rice cup is equal to 3/4 US cup.

 - Soak the rice for at least 30 minutes (1 hour in winter) to ensure even cooking.